 The story of Assam starts with a British traveler and winds through colonial rule.
 The Assam region is a vital part of the Indian economy and it even enjoys its own time zone.
 Read on to discover the history of Assam tea and how it's produced from leaf to cup.

 Assam tea is a black tea cultivated in the Indian tea growing region of Assam.
 India produces some of the most famous black teas including Darjeeling and Nilgiri.
 Tea artisans use the tea plant variety known as Camellia sinensis var. assamica to produce Assam tea.
 In contrast, Chinese black teas are produced using the Camellia sinensis var. sinensis variety.
-These tea plants are similar to the Camellia sinensis varieties used to produce white, oolong, and green teas.
+This tea type are similar to the Camellia sinensis varieties used to produce white tea, oolong tea, and green teas.
 The assamica plants are cultivated on tea plantations near sea level and grow best in tropical climates.
+The highest grade of Assam tea is know as orange pekoe, while the lowest grade is called dust or fannings.

 The Assam region in India is the world's largest tea growing region, but produces less commercial tea than China.
 This region is located in northeast India.
 Tea plantations span both sides of the Brahmaputra River and borders Bangladesh and Myanmar.
 It also borders the northern Himalayas and the Deccan plateau.
 The region receives high amounts of rainfall and monsoon events.
 Assam regularly tallies rainfall over 10 inches per day during the monsoon periods.
 The Assam region also experiences high temperatures, creating a hot and humid environment that is responsible for the malty nature of Assam teas.